 The IDE academic counsellors can provide you with general information about your study programme and progress, and with personal guidance and advice regarding the specific situation you are in.
 You can contact them with all sorts of questions by sending an email to: Academiccounsellors-ide@tudelft.nl

 You can also schedule an appointment yourself via their online agenda tool.
-See https://www.tudelft.nl/en/student/faculties/ide-student-portal/organisation/academic-counsellors/ for more information on getting in contact and the online agenda tool.
+See Academic Counsellors IDE for more information on getting in contact, and the agenda tool.